EVERYTHING A TEACHER NEEDS TO KNOW

 We connect low-income elementary school students with local professionals to improve students’ communication skills and give professionals an easier and more effective way to participate in a fulfilling volunteer activity within their community space.

 Volunteers are matched to schools based on location; the volunteer is matched with a student in the schools closest to the volunteer’s main place of business.
-We have developed a simple survey for students and volunteers to complete, including questions like “What sports do you like?” and “What is your favorite subject?”
-We do our best to match students and volunteers based on some shared interests.
+Once assigned to a school, volunteers and students are matched at random.

 At the end of each cycle, classes have the opportunity to host a career day, for which we invite volunteers.
 This is the only physical meeting in the program.
 Volunteers must have a background check on file with Dialog to Learn in the last 12 months to participate attend career day, as well as meet the school requirements for participation.

 Protecting our students and volunteers is a top priority for Dialog to Learn.
-In addition to building safety mechanisms into our program design and app, we have practices in place to ensure students are protected and do not feel abandoned, a concern for the community we serve.
+In addition to building safety mechanisms into our program design and emailing platform, we have practices in place to ensure students are protected and do not feel abandoned, a concern for the community we serve.
 Volunteers must notify us if they will be unavailable for a short period of time, in which case we can work with individual volunteers to make sure students know that their volunteer is out of town, in an important meeting, etc. but still thinking of them.
-If a volunteer must excuse themselves from the program for any reason, we ask that they write an email to their student ‘digibuddy’ explaining that they can no longer participate, they enjoyed getting to know the student and introducing the student to their new ‘digibuddy’(volunteer).
+If a volunteer must excuse themselves from the program for any reason, we ask that they write an email to their student ‘digital buddy’ explaining that they can no longer participate, they enjoyed getting to know the student and introducing the student to their new ‘digital buddy’(volunteer).

 Our program is designed to be compatible with classroom curriculum and take as much work off of our overburdened teachers as possible while utilizing only 15-30 minutes of precious class time each week.
 In addition, we value our volunteers time as well.
 As such, teacher and volunteer materials are simple, to-the-point and freely available on our website.
 We are creating 3-5 minute videos with instructions and explanations for teachers and volunteers to reference when it is convenient for them.

 Students email back and forth with local professionals.
 Professionals include anyone that uses English writing as a regular part of their job.
 We match students with professionals working, not necessarily living, in and around their neighborhoods.
 We fully explain the boundaries of privacy and appropriateness to all of our volunteers - these systems are in place to protect students and volunteers.
-In addition, we ask all volunteers to submit to a background check, as well as run all of our volunteers' names through the National Sex Offender Registry.
-Any volunteers participating with Career Day on campus are required to have a full criminal background check on file with Dialog to Learn, as well as meet any additional school requirements.
+In addition, we run all of our volunteers' names through the National Sex Offender Registry.
+Any volunteers participating with Career Day on campus are required to meet any additional school requirements.

 We provide students with a structured handout to help write their first email.
 For subsequent weeks, we provide students with a list of possible topics to write about each week.
 However, these are optional.
 Conversations should be natural and student led.
 Example topics include: